brimdata/super/book/src/intro.md

 ## Evolving SQL

-Despite SQL's enduring success, it is widely accepted that there are serious flaws in the language and a number of authors argue that SQL should be replaced in its entirety.
+Despite SQL's enduring success, it is widely accepted that there are serious flaws with the language.
-Among many such works, here are some noteworthy arguments:
+Here are some noteworthy arguments that build the case:

 * [A Critique of the SQL Database Language](https://dl.acm.org/doi/pdf/10.1145/984549.984551) a 1983 paper by